Nanobotbff/hero_chassis_controller/README.md

 Affiliation: [GDUT](https://www.gdut.edu.cn/)<br />
 Maintainer: Nanobotbff, 3225724826@qq.com**

-The PACKAGE NAME package has been tested under Noetic on respectively Ubuntu 20.04.
+The hero_chassis_controller package has been tested under Noetic on respectively Ubuntu 20.04.
 This is pratise code, expect that it changes often and any fitness for a particular purpose is disclaimed.

 ![Example image](doc/example.png)